adasprilla/TouchPad-Gestures/README.md

    paste the output of `libinput list-devices` (`libinput-list-devices` on libinput < v1.8).

+8. Be sure that a configured external command works exactly how you want when you run it directly on the command line **before** you configure it for `libinput-gestures`.
+E.g. run `xdotool` manually and experiment with various arguments to work out exactly what arguments it requires to do what you want, and only then add that command + arguments to your custom configuration in `~/.config/libinput-gestures.conf`.

 ### LICENSE

 Copyright (C) 2015 Mark Blakeney.
 This program is distributed under the